The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

+It is easy to see that the trace of a random walk with internal degrees of freedom is also a random walk with internal degrees of freedom $(M_W,P_W)$.
+In general, the measures making up $M_W$ can be much more complex than the measures in $M$.
+For example, they may have infinite support even if measures of $M$ have finite support.
+However, the walks we study below are such that we retain some control over the support of the new edge measures.

 Note that the diagram $(M_W,P_W)$ of the trace does not depend on the initial distribution of $(\al{g}_0,\al{y}_0)$.
 Hence taking the trace might be seen as an operation on diagrams.
-The diagram $(M_W,P_W)$ can be explicitly computed from the diagram $(M,P)$ and nice synthetic formulae can be given in term of matrices with entries in the group algebra $l^1(G)$, as shown in \cite{Kai:munchaussen}.
-However we won't need this formulation.
+The diagram $(M_W,P_W)$ can be explicitly computed from the diagram $(M,P)$ and formulae can be given in term of matrices with entries in the group algebra $\ell^1(G)$, as shown in \cite{Kai:munchaussen}.

-When $Y$ is a single point $\{x\}$, there is only one edge measure $\mu_{xx}$, and the random walk with internal degrees of freedom is just a random walk on $G$.
-In particular, if $W=\{w\}$ reduces to a point, the trace random walk with internal degrees of freedom is just an ordinary random walk on $G$.